thomhastings/bt5-scripts/README.txt

 Included is a set of scripts written for BackTrack 5r2, though they will likely work on other versions.

+All scripts are (c) Thom Hastings 2012 New BSD license

 Below is each script's name and a short description:

 fix-rtl8187.sh

-    This script follows commands easily found on-line to get the RTL8187 Driver working (Alfa AWUS036H)
+    This script follows commands easily found on-line to get the RTL8187 driver working (Alfa AWUS036H)

 get-figlet.sh